ska-telescope/developer.skatelescope.org/src/development/cplusplus-codeguide.rst

 Headers
 """""""
-Header files are included with source.
+Header (.h) files are included with and template definitions (.tcc) and implementation files (.cpp).
 We have done this to make it easier to navigate the source tree.
+Having a separate include tree adds unnecessary complexity.

 Design Paradigms
 """"""""""""""""